cjin0711/teamtrek/README.md

 (__TODO__: your project name)

-# Shoppy Shoperson
+# Team Trek

 ## Overview

 (__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+TeamTrek is a group trip planner designed to help groups coordinate and plan their travel itineraries with ease.
+Users will be able to create trip groups, invite friends, build itineraries, and vote on activity preferences.
+The goal is to reduce the hassle of group planning by consolidating all trip logistics and group communication into one application.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users and Trips

+* Users can have multiple friends (reference)
-* users can have multiple lists (via references)
+* Users can have multiple Trips (reference)
-* each list can have multiple items (by embedding)
+* Trips can have multiple participants (embedding)
+* Trips must have one organizer (reference)
+* Trips must have a name & destination (reference)
+* Trips must have a start and end date (reference)

 (__TODO__: sample documents)